 Magnifying God by Making Disciples of Jesus Christ

 Summit Woods Baptist Church began on March 1, 1998, with a worship service in the Blue River Kansas City Baptist Association Building with Dr. Mark DeVine preaching.
-By the next week, the new church had secured a building to call home near the Pappi's Pizza restaurant on O'Brien Road in Lee's Summit, MO.
-Dr. Mark DeVine, a theology professor from Midwestern Baptist Theological Seminary, agreed to serve as the first interim pastor and continued in this position until he and his family became missionaries.
+By the next week, the new church had secured a building to call home near Pappi's Pizza (now Fun House Pizza) on O'Brien Road in Lee's Summit.
+Dr. DeVine, a theology professor from Midwestern Baptist Theological Seminary, agreed to serve as the first interim pastor and continued in this position until he and his family became missionaries.

-Shortly after the church's first anniversary, Summit Woods Baptist Church relocated to a new building to facilitate the growth in membership and ministry.
-The next location was inside a brand-new warehouse on the corner of Broadway and Bailey in Lee's Summit, MO, not far from the present location of the Hawk's Ridge subdivision and The Home Depot.
-As a result of this move, Summit Woods Baptist Church was fondly referred to as "the church in a warehouse."
+In 2000, to accommodate the growth in membership and ministry, Summit Woods relocated to a new facility in a warehouse on the corner of Broadway and Bailey in Lee's Summit.
+With this move, Summit Woods Baptist Church was fondly referred to as "the church in a warehouse."

-At the beginning of 2002, the 10 acres off of 50 Highway had been completely paid off.
-The church's Land and Building committee continued its work with an architect and made plans for the ground-breaking of the permanent facility.
-While the plans for construction were underway, the ministries of Summit Woods Baptist Church continue to develop and new ministries such as AWANA for children were begun.
-Also in 2002, SWBC’s first mission trip to Haiti took place, leading to many such trips in partnership with the Northwest Haiti Christian Mission.
-Many members served in their surgery center, orphanage and various ministries through the mission.
+At the beginning of 2002, the debt on the previously purchased 10 acres on 50 Highway had been retired.
+The church began work with an architect and made plans for a ground-breaking ceremony for the permanent facility.
+While the plans for construction were underway, the ministries of Summit Woods continued to develop along with new ministries such as AWANA and mission trips to Haiti began.

-On the first Sunday of 2004, Summit Woods worshipped in the brand-new facility on 50 Highway in Lee's Summit, MO.
-On a cold and icy morning, the members gathered for a special time to celebrate God's faithfulness and to move forward on the next leg of their journey together.
+On the first Sunday of 2004, Summit Woods worshipped in a newly constructed facility on 50 Highway.
+On that cold and icy morning, the members gathered for a special service to celebrate God's faithfulness and to move forward on the next leg of their journey together.
 The church family grew by one-third in this year alone.